Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

 As mentioned in @HyprlandImplementation, the wlroots implementation can only be implemented via Wayland protocols and is as such also limited to the used protocol.
-Hence, the wlroots implementation does not offer persistent storing of monitor configurations, instead only offering applying of a specific configuration.
+Hence, the wlroots implementation does not offer persistent storing of monitor configurations, instead only offering the application of a specific configuration.

-However, unlike the first and second Hyprland implementation, it is compositor independent and will work as long as the zwlr_output_manager_v1 protocol is implemented.
+However, unlike the first and second Hyprland implementations, it is compositor independent and will work as long as the zwlr_output_manager_v1 protocol is implemented.